ulaari/ulaar/src/content/blog/2011/09/10/if-you-want-to-feel-the-american-civil-rights-movement-listen-to-this-song.md

 ---
-title: 'If you want to ‘feel’ the American civil rights movement, listen to this song'
+title: 'If you want to FEEL the American civil rights movement, listen to this song'
 date: '2011-09-10T22:29:51+05:30'
 status: publish
 permalink: /2011/09/10/if-you-want-to-feel-the-american-civil-rights-movement-listen-to-this-song